m-baralt/Analysis_GSE96058/README.md

 *OR*

-If you prefer, you can skip step 5 by downloading precomputed results:
+If you prefer, you can skip step 5 by downloading precomputed results using:

 ```
 chmod +x download_classical_statistics.sh